 Choose One Photo To Fill The Page

 If you have one photo—like your first kiss or your first look—that you really love, let that image speak for itself.
 Photos that invoke a lot of emotion work great spread across a whole page (or even across a spread of two pages).
 It’ll immediately capture your attention and emphasize that special part of the day.
 Not only that, but a full page spread works great as a transitional photo so that your wedding album maintains a consistent flow.
+You can even make a smaller, 8×8 easy photo book if you want to incorporate one photo per page throughout your album.

 Create a “How We Met” Page